-- 7.1 The purpose of General Meetings is to provide a forum for executives to overview the activities of the organization and solicit feedback from members, to engage in policy-making, to propose amendments to the constitution, and to report on the financial status of the organization. - 7.2 General meetings will be facilitated by a Chairperson selected by the general membership from the executive committee.
+7.1 The purpose of General Meetings is to provide a forum for executives to overview the activities of the organization and solicit feedback from members,

+- to engage in policy-making, to propose amendments to the constitution, and to report on the financial status of the organization. - 7.2 General meetings will be facilitated by a Chairperson selected by the general membership from the executive committee.
 The Chairperson shall be responsible for: - 7.2.1 Formulating and distributing an agenda for each meeting no later than two (2) days before the meeting; - 7.2.2 Ensuring appropriate conduct and leading the meeting in an efficient, reasonable manner: - 7.2.3 Moderating the discussion at meetings according to the agenda; - 7.2.4 Suspending members from participating in meetings for constitutional or procedural violations. - 7.3 The procedure at meetings of members shall be governed in accordance with the process outlined in Appendix A. - 7.4 There shall be a minimum of one (1) general meeting held each month.
-The date of each subsequent general meeting will be confirmed at the preceding general meeting and will be reiterated to members via email a minimum of two (2) calendar days prior to the meeting. - 7.5 General meetings may be called to order by the President, through a petition by a petition signed by three (3) executive members, or by a petition signed by five (5) non-executive general members. - 7.6 General meetings are open to registered members of the organization only.
-Quorum will first be established by the presence of a simple and clear majority of the executives. - 7.7 For quorum to remain valid, the number of non-executive general members present at a general meeting must exceed the number of executives present at all times. - 7.8 All executives are expected to make brief progress reports on their activities at every general meeting. - 7.9 Minutes of all general meetings must be recorded and maintained for reference purposes. - 7.10 Members must contact the Chairperson a minimum of 48 hours before a general meeting to inform them of new business they wish to discuss.
-The Chairperson will then add the discussion item to the agenda. - 7.11 Each member of the organization shall be entitled to one (1) vote at a general meeting except the Chairperson who shall only vote in the event of a tie. - 7.12 Any question at a valid general meeting shall be decided by a show of hands. - 7.13 Whenever a vote by show of hands occurs, a declaration by the chairperson that the vote upon the question has been carried, carried by a particular majority, or failed shall be recorded in the minutes of the meeting. - 7.14 In case of an equality of votes at a valid general meeting, the Chairperson of the meeting shall have the deciding vote. - 7.15 The Chairperson presiding over a meeting of members may, with the consent of the majority of members, decide to adjourn these meetings from time to time.
+The date of each subsequent general meeting will be confirmed at the preceding general meeting and will be reiterated to members via email a minimum of two (2) calendar days prior to the meeting. - 7.5 General meetings may be called to order by the President, through a petition by a petition signed by two (2) executive members, or by a petition of five (5) general members. - 7.6 General meetings are open to registered members of the organization only.
+Quorum will first be established by the presence of a simple and clear majority of the executives. - 7.7 For quorum to remain valid, the number of non-executive general members present at a general meeting must exceed the number of executives present at all times. - 7.8 Minutes of all general meetings must be recorded and maintained for reference purposes. - 7.9 Members must contact the Chairperson a minimum of 48 hours before a general meeting to inform them of new business they wish to discuss.
+The Chairperson will then add the discussion item to the agenda. - 7.10 Each member of the organization shall be entitled to one (1) vote at a general meeting except the Chairperson who shall only vote in the event of a tie. - 7.11 Any question at a valid general meeting shall be decided by a show of hands. - 7.12 Whenever a vote by show of hands occurs, a declaration by the chairperson that the vote upon the question has been carried, carried by a particular majority, or failed shall be recorded in the minutes of the meeting. - 7.13 In case of an equality of votes at a valid general meeting, the Chairperson of the meeting shall have the deciding vote. - 7.14 The Chairperson presiding over a meeting of members may, with the consent of the majority of members, decide to adjourn these meetings from time to time.